UAZ-452: History

-Vehicles produced between 1965 and 1979 were equipped with old-style lights: turn signal lights were colorless (white), rear lights were round, and the back of the body was rounder.
-Subsequent post-1979 models got amber (yellow) signal lights, and rear lights were slightly bigger and rectangular.
+Since 1960 UAZ had been testing upgrades for 450 model, the work was finalized in 1963.
+The new vehicles received an OHV engine based on GAZ-21 Volga, 4-speed manual transmission and a facelift, roof windows were removed.
+The model was given an index of UAZ-452 and entered the production in 1966, an upgraded rear-wheel drive UAZ-451M had been in production for 1965-1982.
+Vehicles produced until 1979 were equipped with old-style lights: turn signal lights were colorless (white), rear lights were round, and the back of the body was rounder and had a 'fake quarter windows' left from 450.
+Subsequent post-1979 models got amber (yellow) signal lights, and rear lights were slightly bigger and rectangular, the fake windows were removed.

 In 1985 the van was upgraded and spun off into separate submodels: UAZ-39625, UAZ-3962, UAZ-3303, UAZ-3909 and UAZ-2206.
 The upgrade consisted of lighting fixtures that met modern international requirements, alarms, a new instrument panel, and a new speedometer.
 The brakes were redesigned.
 The engine was also upgraded, and its power output increased to 99 hp against the previous 78 hp.